onur-celik/invester/README.md

 9. **Tickers Slider**: Go all vintage Wall Street with our scrolling ticker tape.
 10. **Note**: Take notes on your dashboard.
 11. **Podcasts**: Listen economy podcasts right in your dashboard.
+12. **Next Bitcoin Halving**: Counting down to the date of next Bitcoin Halving.
 ## Installation
 Clone the repository to your local machine.
 ## Usage